dexterklui/notes/Computer/WebDev/JavaScript/tips-and-tricks.md

 ## Problem

 Sometimes a function returns different kinds of result in different situations.
-And outside you need to handle the returned value different based on the kinds of result returned.
+And outside you need to handle the returned value differently based on the kinds of result returned.

 One basic example is in try-catch block, you may want to return a meaningful